imjord/Tauri_Sticky_Notes/README.md

 ## Contributing

-i welcome contributions from the community.
+I welcome contributions from the community.
 If you'd like to enhance this Sticky Notes application, please follow these steps:

 1. Fork the repository to your GitHub account.
 2. Create a new branch for your feature or bug fix.